Praedicate evangelium

-It fully abrogated and replaced Pope John Paul II's Pastor bonus of 1988.
+The apostolic constitution was developed over nine years by the Council of Cardinals.
+It is the fifth time that a reform of the Roman Curia of this kind has occurred.
+The document replaces Pope John Paul II's Pastor bonus of 1988.

 Preparation

 The reform of the Roman Curia had been requested by the cardinals at the meetings held before the 2013 conclave.
 Immediately after becoming pope, Francis started working on the reform.

 The Council of Cardinals was established in 2013 by Pope Francis to revise Pastor bonus.
 However, at its first meeting the council decided the changes planned were important enough to deserve an entirely new constitution.
-The council has been working on the new constitution since 2014.
-The first draft of the constitution was approved by the Council of Cardinals in 2018.
+The council began working on the new constitution in 2014, and approved the first draft in 2018.
 This draft "was sent to the heads of current Vatican offices, bishops' conferences around the world and other experts in the spring of 2019".

 In February 2020, during its regular meeting, the Council of Cardinals re-read the constitution.
 Revisions were adopted at the recommendation of the dicasteries and "some experts".
 At the same meeting, several proposed amendments were also considered.